The Ultimate 2026 Guide to Hailing a Korean Taxi

 The short answer is yes, you can absolutely call a taxi without a local number by using apps like K.Ride or Uber (UT).
-In this guide, I'll show you the exact workarounds for the 'no local phone number' headache and how to pay like a local in 2026.

 Don't panic.
 While the main Kakao T app used to be a nightmare for tourists, the new K.Ride app and the updated Uber (UT) app let you sign up with your home country's number and use international credit cards without needing a local ID or a Korean SIM.